jeremytey/pomodoro-app/README.md

 Frontend: HTML, CSS, JavaScript

-Deployment-ready: Works on PythonAnywhere, Render, Heroku, or any Flask-compatible h
+Deployment-ready: Works on PythonAnywhere, Render, Heroku, or any Flask-compatible host